Change _id Type

 @prop()

-public _id: string; // change the type of _id to string
+public _id!: string; // change the type of _id to string

 }

-To disable the _id
+function, so the _id

-@modelOptions({ schemaOptions: { _id: false } }) // either with the schema option
+@modelOptions({ schemaOptions: { _id: false } }) // with the schema option

 class WithNoId {